-In general all Eligible Challengers are eligible to submit challenges of any type.
-The primary exception is that "Planned Service or Existing Service" will require an agreement between the provider and the Office.
+In general, all Eligible Challengers are eligible to submit challenges of any type.
+The primary exception is that "Planned Service or Existing Service" will require an attestation from the carrier and agreed upon by the office Office showing that the planned or existing service meets all BEAD standards for 'Served' broadband.